DarrachBarneveld/CoolCoders-PP4/README.md

 - [Abacus](https://www.wnyc.org/story/tools-of-the-trade-the-abacus/)

 ### Code

+Credit to [ByteGrad](https://www.youtube.com/watch?v=Jdkvmq8MtJY) for helping my css knowledge for making text appear with ellipse after a certain line to allow my article cards to be uniform in size and appearance.

 Credit to [Dayana-N](https://github.com/Dayana-N/AutoMarket-PP4) for the well structured and coherent README which was used as a template to create my own.